ampproject/amphtml/3p/README.md

 - Iframes and all sub resources must be served from HTTPS.
 - Avoid client side rendering of iframe content.
 - If your use of iframes is for style isolation, consider that AMP might provide an iframe-free alternative.
-- If you can make it not iframe based that is much better.
+- If you can make it not-iframe-based that is much better.
 (See e.g. the pinterest embed).
 We will always ask to do this first.
 E.g. adding a CORS endpoint to your server might make this possible.
-- Must play well within AMP's sizing framework.
+- Must play well within [AMP's sizing framework](https://github.com/ampproject/amphtml/blob/master/spec/amp-html-layout.md).
 - All JS on container page must be open source and bundled with AMP.
 - Direct iframe embeds not using our 3p iframe mechanism (used e.g. for ads) are preferred.
 - JavaScript loaded into iframe should be reasonable with respect to functionality.